-- The upper parts of the heel and collar looks unique if you’ve noticed.
+- The upper parts of the heel and collar look unique if you’ve noticed.
 That provides a firm grip to the back of your feet.
-That part acts like an `added skin’.
+That part acts like an `added skin.’

 Water, Chemical and Spill Proof

-Look at the tread, these are made to resist slip.
+Look at the tread, they make these to resist slip.

-Toe box is OK with a bit abrasion resistance.
+The toe box is OK with a bit abrasion resistance.
 There’s no toe.
-Wear them if you do not require steel toe caps or something like that.
+Wear them if you do not require steel toe caps or objects like that.

 Break-in Time and Fitting

-Yes, these boots fit right out of the box, no break-in period.
-Valsetz usually don’t run big or small.
+Yes, they fit right out of the box.
+No break-in period needed.
+Valsetz boots rarely run big or small.

 There’s no added electrical feature.
-But there’s no noticeable metals either which theoretically provide some inhibition.
+But there are no noticeable metals either, which theoretically provide some inhibition.
 These would pass through metal detectors at ease.

 Stylish and Presentable

 There is no confusion in this point.
 They look awesome.
-People seem to love these boots whether or not liking the features.
+People seem to love these boots whether liking the features.